Music Authority may collect a share of sales or other compensation from the links on this page.

 What will you use it for?
 If you will be using it for recording interviews, conversations, or lectures that may have to be transcribed later, you will just want a voice recorder that records clearly.
 You won’t need an expensive recording to get the job done.
 When audio quality is more important, like when making voice recordings for music production, vlogs, or skits, you will need a higher quality recorder that offers some extra features.
 It will cost more.
 However, a basic interview recorder will be inexpensive and meet the needs for basic recording purposes.

 Microphone jack: Most voice recorders have built-in microphones, but the ability to connect your own microphone is an advantage.
-Built-in mics capture all the surrounding sounds, picking up unwanted background noise.
-Built-in mics are fine to use in quiet rooms, but connecting you own mic allows you to make clear recordings even in noisy situations.
+Built-in mics capture all the surrounding sounds, picking up the unwanted background noise.
+Built-in mics are fine to use in quiet rooms, but connecting your own mic allows you to make clear recordings even in noisy situations.